-Dr. Jing Tang is a tenure-track Assistant Professor in statistics at the Faculty of Medicine and Group Leader at the Institute for Molecular Medicine Finland.
+Dr. Jing Tang is an Associate Professor in Medical Bioinformatics at the Faculty of Medicine and Group Leader for Network pharmacology for precision medicine.
 He received his PhD in Statistics from the University of Helsinki in 2009.
 He was a research scientist in Systems biology at the Technical Research Centre of Finland (VTT) in 2008-2011.
 Since 2012 he started at FIMM as a senior researcher focusing on computational network medicine.
 He received the prestigious ERC Starting Grant in 2016.

 Dr. Johanna Eriksson joined the group in November of 2019 to perform the experimental validation of the pharmacology network models developed by computational methods.
 She received her PhD in genetics from the University of Helsinki in 2015.
 In her PhD and postdoctoral studies, she has focused on identifying prognostic markers and therapeutic targets for metastasized melanoma.

-Alina Malyutina is a doctoral researcher whose main focus is on predicting personalized drug combinations.
-She is working on development of clinically-relevant computational and statistical methods for the rational design of drug combinations for individual cancer patients by leveraging the drug sensitivity and molecular data at the cell-lineage level.
-She received her MSc degree in Computational Engineering at the Lappeenranta University of Technology and joined FIMM as a FIMM-EMBL/HIIT PhD rotation student.
+Alina Malyutina is a doctoral researcher whose main focus is on development of clinically-relevant computational and statistical methods for the rational design of drug combinations for individual cancer patients.
+Additionally, she is investigating molecular mechanisms underlying proteasome inhibitors' resistance in Multiple Myeloma and exploring the ways to resensitize the malignant cells to those inhibitors again.
+Alina received her MSc degree in Computational Engineering at the Lappeenranta University of Technology and joined FIMM as a FIMM-EMBL/HIIT PhD rotation student.

-Research interests: bioinformatics, biostatistics, drug screen data analysis, systems biology
+Research interests: bioinformatics, biostatistics, multi-omics & drug screening data analysis, multiple myeloma, biomarker detection.

 Research interests: Omics data integration, system biomedicine, computational statistics and machine learning.